vigneshpalanivelr/mg/README.md

 - git clone --recursive <url> <dir>

 # Fetch - Retrieves changes but not update
-- git fetch # updates submodules according to their settings
+# Updates submodules according to their settings
+- git fetch
-- git fetch origin # updates submodules according to their settings
+- git fetch origin
-- git fetch --depth <num> # updates submodules according to their settings
+- git fetch --depth <num>
+# will not updates submodules irrespective of their settings
-- git fetch --depth <num> --no-recurse-submodules # will not updates submodules
+- git fetch --depth <num> --no-recurse-submodules
+# Updates submodules irrespective of their settings
-- git fetch --depth <num> --recurse-submodules # updates submodules
+- git fetch --depth <num> --recurse-submodules
+# Removing any local references to remote branches that have been deleted on the remote repository.
 - git fetch --prune
+# Fetch the latest updates to branch references from the remote repository, without fetching other objects like tags or commits.
 - git fetch --heads
+# Fetches all tags from the remote repository without retrieving branch updates.
 - git fetch --tags

 # Rebase - Do the changes in local repo
 - git rebase

+# Pull automatically updates submodules
+git pull | git pull --recurse-submodules
 # Pull Rebase - Fetch + Rebase
+# Rebase the current branch on top of the fetched branch from remote
 - git pull --rebase
+# Avoid rebasing the current branch after fetching
+- git pull --no-rebase
+# Git pull automatically takes care of submodules
+git pull --depth <num>
+# Git pull only the main repo
+git pull --no-recurse-submodule
+# Only perform a fast-forward merge if possible, otherwise abort.
+git pull --ff-only | --ff
+# Create a merge commit even if a fast-forward merge is possible.
+git pull --no-ff

 # Remote commands
 # List all your remote fetch/push URLs